Dream FM (Leeds)

 Dream FM was a 1990s pirate radio station based in Leeds, West Yorkshire, that played a diverse range of dance music and was renowned for its professional style.
 It first broadcast on 104.9 FM in October 1992, changing to a simulcast on 99.9 FM then settling on FM 99.9 until early 1994 when it moved to 107.8 FM and could be received throughout Yorkshire.

 In 1995, Dream launched a campaign to become a legal station.
-However, despite a petition and public support, Dream would not secure a licence and instead one was awarded to Kiss 105.
+The ITV Yorkshire current affairs series Edit V featured the station during this time.
+Despite a petition and public support, Dream would not secure a licence and instead one was awarded to Kiss 105.
 Dream was last heard around November 1995.